A discrete analog of Segre's theorem on spherical curves

-Since \textbf{we are also assuming from now on that the spherical polygons considered do not have three points in the same spherical line}, any determinant calculated using a triple of the points of the spherical polygon is non-zero.
-Thus, in this case, $[i,j,k] \not \simeq [a,b,c]$ is equivalent to $[i,j,k] \times [a,b,c]$.
+Since \textbf{we are also assuming from now on that the spherical polygons considered do not have three points in the same spherical line}, any determinant calculated using a triple of the points of the spherical polygon is nonzero.
+Thus, in this case, $[i,j,k] \simeq -[a,b,c]$ is equivalent to and will be written as $[i,j,k] \not \simeq [a,b,c]$.